Dolores Vargas París: Act of Independence

+Marriage to Rafael Urdaneta

-Dolores married Rafael Urdaneta in Santa Fe, Gran Colombia, on August 31, 1822.
+Dolores married Rafael Urdaneta in Santa Fe, Gran Colombia, on 31 August 1822.

 Before Gran Colombia was dissolved in 1831, the marriage had enjoyed much popularity.
 However, following the dissolution and the establishment of a dictatorship in the Republic of New Granada, they were forced to flee the country.
 Upon reaching Maracaibo, Venezuela, Urdaneta's native city, they suffered persecution from General Paez, who had been one of Bolivar's ideological adversaries after the end of the Venezuelan War of Independence.
-Urdaneta and Dolores had been extremely close and loyal friends to Bolivar so they were forced to flee again, this time to Curazao.
+Urdaneta and Dolores had been extremely close and loyal friends to Bolivar so they were forced to flee again, this time to Curaçao (Curazao).

 In 1832, they were able to return to Caracas through a license granted to the family by the government of Venezuela, but it conditioned her husband to not intervene in the politics of the country.
 The family moved to Santa Ana de Coro, where a revolt erupted against the government, which opened the doors for her husband to get involved in politics once again.
 He was eventually able to retain a position as a senator for a few years.

 After experiencing a period of economic difficulties, Urdaneta was appointed ambassador of Venezuela in Spain on 1845, but was only able to retain that position for a month before dying due to complications from kidney stones.
 Dolores was able to survive with a pension approved by the Venezuelan congress, and she took care of her children until they were capable of attaining important positions in Venezuelan society.

-She died in Caracas on October 28, 1878.
+She died in Caracas on 28 October 1878.